It seems you are offline. Please check your connection and try again.

 Receiving a verification SMS is fine for normal sign-ups.
 Just do not use it for fraud or to dodge an account ban, and never for anything tied to your legal identity.

-Can I make calls with this line?
+Can I make calls with this number?

 No. Both the free and private options are for receiving an SMS code only.
 If you need to make or take calls, you want a real SIM from a local carrier.